-Even though we cannot state that BME fully complies this recommendation, the company's remuneration policy is more detailed than this recommendation.
+Even though we cannot state that BME fully complies with this recommendation, the Company's remuneration policy is more detailed than this recommendation.

-The board's remuneration policy is highly transparent as the board's remuneration is set at the General Shareholders' Meeting as stipulated in articles 40 and 29 of the Articles of Association and the Board of Directors' Regulations, respectively.
+The Board's remuneration policy is highly transparent as remuneration is set at the General Shareholders' Meeting as stipulated in articles 40 and 29 of the Articles of Association and the Board of Directors' Regulations, respectively.

 In this regard and subsequent to a report by the Appointments and Remuneration Committee, the Board of Directors shall submit for proposal at the General Shareholders' Meeting issues regarding Directors' remuneration and even the remuneration for the Company's Chairman and Chief Executive Officer.
-The process by which directors' remuneration is determined is described in section B.1.14 of this report.
+The process by which Directors' remuneration is determined is described in section B.1.14 of this report.

-Therefore, the Board of Directors has deemed that the above policy excuses the need to submit to a vote the remunerations policy approved by the Board of Directors with the prior report issued by the Appointments and Remuneration Committee.
+Therefore, the Board of Directors has deemed that the above policy excuses the need to submit to a vote the remunerations policy approved by the Board of Directors subsequent to a report issued by the Appointments and Remuneration Committee.